thecodingbob/framebot/README.md

 ## Configuration
 You can change the bot's behavior editing the options in the `config.ini` file, which is divided in four sections:
 - **facebook**
   - *page_id* - Your page's id.
-You can get it in the about section of the page.
+You can get it in the "about" section of the page.
   - *access_token* - The access token the bot needs to post on your page.
 See the Usage section.
 - **bot_settings**
   - *upload_interval* - Change this to make the bot post frames more or less often.
 Don't set it too small, or you'll quickly end your API usages and end up blocked for hours.